There are two important features that we require from a branching model: simplicity and release composition.

 git checkout mastergit pullgit checkout -b feature/SHIFT-1234/create-new-login-form

-If you need to keep your branch up to date with master you should rebase.
+If you need to keep your branch up to date with master you should merge.
 First make sure you have the latest master.
 Then...

 Commits on Feature and Hot Fix Branches